ventus-ag/docs/_docs/tutorials/opc-ua.md

 ### General Preparation

-* Define an environment variable $env:_HUB_CS and set it to your iothubowner connection string of the IoTHub you are using
+* Define an environment variable `$env:_HUB_CS` and set it to your iothubowner connection string of the IoTHub you are using
-* If you are using docker to run the setup, create a docker bridge network with name iot_edge with docker network create iot_edge.
-Verify with docker network ls
+* If you are using docker to run the setup, create a docker bridge network with name *iot_edge* with `docker network create iot_edge`.
+Verify with `docker network ls`
 * The samples are using Windows as the host OS, they are using Linux containers (means that LCOW is used) and they use PowerShell as the shell
 * If you are using native executables, ensure you have installed Visual Studio, git and the required .NET SDKs
 * If you are using configurations with Docker containers.
-Install Docker and ensure that you have shared the drive where <reporoot> is located via the Docker Settings dialog
+Install Docker and ensure that you have shared the drive where `<reporoot>` is located via the Docker Settings dialog
-* Define an environment variable $env:_REPO_ROOT and set it to the full qualified directory name of the root of this repository
+* Define an environment variable `$env:_REPO_ROOT` and set it to the full qualified directory name of the root of this repository

 ### OPC Publisher